isabella232/specs-1/proposals/0004-simple-user-sessions.md

 User dats are Dat archives with the `'user'` type (see [0005-dat-archive-types](./0005-dat-archive-types.md)).

 User dats contain all of the content and data which should be attached directly to the user identity.
-The browser may contain many user dats, and users can freely switch between them within an application (therefore changing the active session).
+The browser may manage many user dats, and users can freely switch between them within an application (therefore changing the active session).

 When viewed from the browser's builtin interfaces, a user dat is represented as a user identity.
 This may include special icons, labels, and categorizations.